PantagruelsTeeth/SpiderEncounters/README.md

 - If no more cards are available to be dealt, and there are no more useful moves, then it is possible to re-deal.
 Half the remaining cards will be dealt face-down and the other half will be taken back into the stock pile.
 - Characters differ in the number of ranks on their number cards, based upon defence rating.
-Defence rating can be anything from 1 through to 12.
-All characters have as a minimum an Ace, Jack, Queen and King.
-Additional ranks are granted for each point of defence rating.
+Defence rating can be anything from 0 through to 12.
+All characters have as a minimum a Jack, Queen and King.
+Additional ranks are granted for each point of defence rating, from 1 (Ace) through to 12.
 So for a defence rating of three, a complete sequence would be Ace, Two, Three, Jack, Queen and King.
+An 11 and 12 number card is possible with a high enough defence rating.
+So the longest possible sequence is Ace, Two, Three, ...
+Ten, Eleven, Twelve, Jack, Queen and King.
 - Your own characters' cards are always dealt face-up, even if they are not the top card.

 Experience